Daniel-KM/Omeka-plugin-BulkImportFiles/README.md

 Dublin Core : Subject = iptc.IPTCApplication.Keywords.4
 ```

+The order of the mapping can be the opposite (`iptc.IPTCApplication.Headline = Dublin Core : Title`),
+but all the maps should be in the same order.

 Note that metadata can be slighly different between standards.

 These items should be kept private, else they will be displayed in public.